 Katherine Dunn is a journalist based in London who specialises in covering the intersection between climate change, the energy transition, and business.

-I’m the content editor for the Oxford Climate Journalism Network at the Reuters Institute for the Study of Journalism at Oxford University, where I help run an international project that aims to increase the quality of climate reporting in newsrooms.
-I’m also writing a book on the history of GPS.
+From 2022 through 2025, I was the content editor for the Oxford Climate Journalism Network at the Reuters Institute for the Study of Journalism at Oxford University, where I helped run an international project that aimed to increase the quality of climate reporting in newsrooms.
+Over four years, we worked with 800+ journalists across 130 countries.

 I’ve worked as a reporter and editor for more than a decade, across breaking news and features for newspapers, newswires and magazines, covering business and political news.
-As a freelancer, I have covered U.K. news for the Globe and Mail, helped with editorial projects at Forbes, run the Reuters Institute summer school, and written features for Fortune.
 I am also available for long term research projects, and I occasionally give presentations on climate reporting.

-You can reach me at katmagdunn@gmail.com, on Twitter, or on LinkedIn.
+You can reach me at katmagdunn@gmail.com, or on LinkedIn.

 Mini CV.

-Since 2022, I’ve worked at the Reuters Institute on the Oxford Climate Journalism Network, as the content editor.
-We work with hundreds of journalists around the world.
+From 2022 to 2025, I worked at the Reuters Institute at Oxford University on the Oxford Climate Journalism Network.
 You can read more about the OCJN here.
 You can read more about my book here, or on the “book” page of this website.

 From 2019 to early 2022, I was an editor at Fortune, where I covered climate change and the energy industry, and wrote long form features about ExxonMobil’s shareholder battle, Alberta’s attempt to transition its economy, the pandemic puppy boom, and disappearing GPS (it’s a thing.)